agiliq/building-multi-tenant-applications-with-django/source/shared-database-shared-schema.rst

 Extracting tenant from request
 +++++++++++++++++++++++++++++++

-Django views always have a :code:`request` which has  :code:`Host` header.
+Django views always have a :code:`request` which has the :code:`Host` header.
 This will contain the full subdomain the tenant is using.
 We will add some utility methods to do this.
 Create a :code:`utils.py` and add this code.

 .. code-block:: python